Skip to content

 The agent’s invocation endpoint uses Pydantic models to define and validate the request and response schemas.
 You can customize these models in main.py to match your agent’s requirements.

-The default InvokeInput model accepts a prompt and session ID.
+The default InvokeInput model accepts a message.

 from pydantic import BaseModel